 In case you're wondering what the difference between search suggestions and search results is: suggestions provide speedy answers trying to guess the user’s intent whereas search results are generated after the entire search word or phrase is entered, thus providing more precise, fuller answers.

 It's time to figure out what exactly happens after your site visitor hits Enter or a search button.
 There are a few possible action plans:

-Leave everything as is: the Site Search 360 Weebly app has already connected your search bar to our search engine.
+Leave everything as it is: the Site Search 360 Weebly app has already connected your search bar to our search engine.
 You don't really have to add the 360 Search Results widget.
 In this case, if your users don't select any of the search suggestions displayed below the search field, full results open in a layover with our default styling:

 If you have added the 360 Search Box to a dedicated search page, it makes sense to embed search results to that same page.
-So now simply take the 360 Search Results element and place it wherever you want the results be embedded on the page:
+So now simply take the 360 Search Results element and place it wherever you want the results to be embedded on the page:

 Search results can also "live" separately from the search bar.
-For example, you have added a search field to your site header and you don't want show results in a layover.
+For example, you have added a search field to your site header and you don't want to show results in a layover.
 Obviously, embedding search results, for example, to your homepage and "pushing down" the existing content is not the best strategy.
 In this case, build a dedicated search result page and specify its URL in the search box configurator:

 Customize your SERPs

 The search result configurator helps you easily customize your search result snippets.
 Here is what you can do within the Site Search 360 Weebly app: